ProFatXuanAll/language-model-playground/doc/source/script/index.rst

 For each ``1000`` steps, we will save the :term:`model parameters` under the :term:`experiment path` ``project_root/exp/my_model_exp``.
 This is done by setting ``--ckpt_step 1000`` and ``--exp_name my_model_exp``.
 Similarly, by setting ``--log_step 200``, we log model performance for each ``200`` steps.
-We use tensorboard to log the model performance.
+We log model performance on CLI and tensorboard.
 One can launch tensorboard and open browser with URL http://localhost:6006 to see the performance logs.
 Use the following script to launch tensorboard: